 |Shipyard||Van Der Giessen-de Noord N.V., Netherlands|

 |Machinery||4 x Sulzer Diesel Engines (2 × 9 ZA40S + 2 × 8 ZA40S).
 Built by Zgoda SA, Swietochlowice, Poland.|

 2 x controllable pitch propellers and 2 transverse thrusters forward

 The above article is Copyright © Steven Tarbox, all rights reserved.
 Unauthorised reproduction or distribution is strictly prohibited.

-With thanks to Scott Mackey and Gary Andrews for the use of their images.
+With thanks to Scott Mackey, Gary Andrews, and Gordon Hislip for the use of their images.

 Original article published: 03/04/15

 Last updated: 27/06/18 (content), 04/01/19 (converted to Gutenberg Blocks)